-If you want to take your openers to the next level, try one of our services:
+If you want to take your openers to the next level, try our coaching.

-On our live advice page, you can buy credits to be instantly connected to one of our experts.
-Then you can privately upload screenshots of your match's profile, and we'll help you write an opener to maximize your chance of getting a positive response from him/her.
+On our live chat page, you can buy a coaching bundle to be instantly connected to one of our dating experts.
+Then you can privately upload screenshots of your match's profile and we'll help you write an opener to maximize your chance of getting a positive response from him/her.
 We're here 24x7 whenever you need us, and it's always 100% private.

 A great opener leads to a great conversation.
 We'll help you have that conversation by teaching you witty replies that will keep the sparks flying.